ibm-cloud-docs/Cloudant/offerings/learning-center.md

 It's worth understanding the HTTP API from first principles even if you intend to use the higher-level client libraries.

 The advantage of a database having an HTTP API is that any device on the internet can read/write data if you want it to.
 No special software is required.
 No drivers speaking a custom protocol.
-Just an standard HTTP library.
+Just a standard HTTP library.
 Everything speaks HTTP:

-web browser
+- Web browser
-any programming language
+- Any programming language
-command line scripting tools like curl mobile devices
+- Command line scripting tools like curl
+- Mobile devices

-We're going to learn the API using curl, a free, open source command line tool that can dispatch HTTP requests. curl comes preinstalled on most Macs and Unix-like operating systems.
+We're going to learn the API using curl, a free, open source command-line tool that can dispatch HTTP requests.
+Curl comes preinstalled on most Macs and Unix-like operating systems.
 If it's not present on your computer, google "curl" and follow the installation instructions.

 Let's first use curl to fetch a web page - Google's home page.

-In a command line terminal, type "curl https://www.google.com"
+In a command-line terminal, type "curl https://www.google.com"

 You should get a pageful of HTML in reply.